 There you have it: your beginner’s guide to lead generation with social media.

-The next time someone tells you social media is all fluff and no measurable conversions, here’s what I want you to do: scowl at them for a moment, then smile knowingly and tell them you’re going to send them an article.
+The next time someone tells you social media is all fluff with no measurable conversions, here’s what I want you to do: scowl at them for a moment, then smile knowingly and tell them you’re going to send them an article.